abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 non-remorse and well-being, so that you can concentrate easily.
 It is a factor of our development of meditation.

-This next sutta reading also comes from *The Middle-Length Discourses*, number 21.
+This next sutta reading also comes from *The Middle-Length Discourses*.
 It’s a very famous sutta, *The Simile of the Saw*.

 There is a buildup to the simile.
 The incident that gave rise to the teaching is that one of the bhikkhus was in conflict with the other